 Skip to content

-5 Steps To Build a Content Operations Workflow That Helps Everybody
+5 Steps To Build a Content Operation Workflow That Helps Everybody

-This streamlined, five-step approach can help you map the workflow for any content format and build it into an executable process.
-The templates and examples can further help you complete each step.
+With this streamlined, five-step process, you can map workflows for each content format and variation your team produces regularly.
+Then, you can build executable processes that make production more manageable.
+The templates and examples can guide you through each step.

 Step 1: Audit your content formats

 • Content format: Do you create articles?
 E-books?
 Live presentations?
 Webinars?
 Visual content?
-List every format your team regularly produces.
+Create a row for each format your team regularly produces.

-• Additional distribution platforms: Does this content format appear on other channels?
-(These answers help surface tasks to add to the process for that content format.
+• Additional distribution platforms.
+Do you use this content format on other channels?
+List them.
+This step helps surface overlooked tasks in the process, such as uploading assets to your brand’s social pages through an admin account or resizing images to platform specifications.
 It also accounts for post-publishing steps to provide a consistent multiplatform experience.

-• Special circumstances and variations: Are some e-books gated for lead gen but not others?
-Are videos added to your newsletters only when you have an event or special offer?
-Any variations that require extra steps should be noted.
+• Special circumstances and variations.
+Do you gate some e-books as lead-gen magnets while other e-books remain ungated?
+Are videos added to your newsletters only when you’re promoting an event or special offer?
+Note any variations that require extra steps or a distinct production process.

-TIP: If you realize a content format is used significantly in multiple ways, break them into separate listings on the spreadsheet.
-For example, videos might be listed as Video – YouTube and Video – Instagram Stories.
+TIP: If a content format is used significantly in multiple ways, list those uses in separate rows.
+For example, videos might have two rows, Video — YouTube and Video — Instagram Stories.

-At this point, focus only on the high-level tasks in your workflow.
-No need to think about the finer details like who creates the content, who needs to approve it, design features, etc., just yet.
+At this point, focus only on the high-level tasks in your operations workflow.
+Finer details like design needs, who creates the content, and who needs to approve it will come later (step three).

-Here’s an example of how a completed template might look:
+Here’s an example of how an audit might look:

 · LinkedIn profile page/group